 The second locked adult unit hospital stay came in January of 1997, when my Dad again used his work benefits, but this time I stayed at the Grossmont Psychiatric Hospital, also in Southern California.
 While there, I was finally put on Risperdal, a three-week brand-new medication which helped a lot.

-Once back home, my Mom and Dad seemed to see that I was a completely different person, all in about 5 weeks.
-After 3 months, I became medication incompliant, because the emotional turmoil inside me which I began to feel more readily because my brain’s chemistry was more balanced, was too much for me to handle at that time, so I stopped taking the medications.
+Once I was back home, my Mom and Dad seemed to see that I was a completely different person, all in about 5 weeks!
+After 3 months, I became medication incompliant, because the emotional turmoil inside me, which I began to feel more readily because my brain’s chemistry being more balanced, it was too much for me to handle at that time, so I stopped taking the medications.

-While there I returned to medication, after having a spiritual experience which I’ll describe here: I was visiting a friend, at which point in the visit I was alone in his room listening to his Latter-Day Saint church music.
+While there I returned to medication, after having a spiritual experience, which I’ll describe here: I was visiting a friend, at which point in the visit I was alone in his room, listening to his Latter-Day Saint church music.
 I was there contemplating taking the medication again.
-It was then that I had the Holy Spirit say to me in a still small audible whisper, “Shane, you need to take the medication.
+It was then that I had the Holy Spirit say to me in a still small, yet audible whisper, “Shane, you need to take the medication.
 It will slow you down, but in the long run, it’s what you need.”
-And so recognizing this for what it was, I did.
+And so, recognizing this for what it was, I did.

 In 1998, when I turned 22, my Kaiser Permanente Psychiatrist asked me how I was doing.
-I told him that I felt the medicine Risperdal was starting to fail and stop working.
+I told him that I felt the medicine Risperdal was starting to fail, and stop working.
 He said he had heard cases of where this had happened.
-My belief and understanding is that the body sees the medication as a foreign substance, and begins to build up a resistance to it.
-I told my Dad about this and he was concerned.
+I told my Dad about this, and he was concerned.
+My belief and understanding, is that the body sees the medications as a foreign substance, and begins to build up a resistance to it.

-A week later my Dad had me meet with a Doctor who worked directly with his work agency, as my Dad was a Therapist.
-This Doctor, Doctor Diachic, re-diagnosed me with Schizoaffective and Bipolar Disorders, and knew what medications and doses to put me on.
+A week later, my Dad had me meet with a Doctor who worked directly with his work agency, for my Dad was a Therapist.
+This Doctor, Doctor Diachic, re-diagnosed me with Schizoaffective and Bipolar Disorders, and knew what medications and what doses to put me on.
 She had me on Zyprexa and Depakote, and extremely high doses of both, even more than is recommended.
 I progressed well with these.

 Two years later at the age of 24, I had improved enough to be called to serve a Temple Service Mission for The Church of Jesus Christ of Latter-Day Saints, at the San Diego Temple in La Jolla, California.